SteamFork/.github/profile/README.md

 Sponsoring a device is a commitment to maintaining support for your device by validating, testing, and bugfixing any issues that may arise.
 Adding support for a device's basic features is straight forward, however, it can become far more technical to add support for features such as fan control.
 If you are interested in sponsoring your device, follow the process below.

 1. Create a GitHub account if you do not already have one.
-2. Boot the SteamFork live image.
+2. Boot the SteamFork installation image.
 3. Create a device quirk using the [quirk creation tool](https://wiki.steamfork.org/contribute/quirks/) included with the distribution.
 Minimum requirements are gamescope resolution, and rotation if needed.
 4. Create a pull request to the [SteamFork Device Support](https://github.com/SteamFork/distribution/tree/main/PKGBUILD/steamfork-device-support) package with your new addition.
 5. Open and take ownership of any issues specific to your device on the [SteamFork Bug Tracker](https://github.com/SteamFork/bugtracker).